Seeing Green – How to lead and succeed responsibly

 What is the difference between being responsible and sustainable?
 How does a business reduce its environmental footprint?
 What can companies do to make their products and operations more sustainable?
 How does a company treat its workers, customers and community with respect?

-Join KPCC’s Ben Bergman and Patagonia’s Vincent Stanley as they discuss what it takes to be a responsible company and some of the lessons Patagonia has learned in its more than four decades of operations.
+On June 6, KPCC’s Ben Bergman and Patagonia’s Vincent Stanley discussed what it takes to be a responsible company and some of the lessons Patagonia has learned in its more than four decades of operations.

 Ben Bergman, senior business reporter, KPCC

 Vincent Stanley, coauthor of “The Responsible Company” and director of philosophy at Patagonia

 8 a.m. reception